mengshuos/tp/docs/UserGuide.md

 **Important: Editing Groups**

-* When editing groups, the existing groups of the person will be removed
+* When editing groups, the existing groups of the student will be removed.

   i.e if you wish to edit a student that already has group `CS2103T`, you have to include `CS2103T` again if you wish to keep it.
-* You can remove all the person's groups by typing `g/` without specifying any groups after it.
+* You can remove all the student's groups by typing `g/` without specifying any groups after it.

 </div>

 Examples:
-*  `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st person to be `91234567` and `johndoe@example.com` respectively.
+*  `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st student to be `91234567` and `johndoe@example.com` respectively.
-*  `edit 2 n/Betsy Crower t/` Edits the name of the 2nd person to be `Betsy Crower` and clears all existing tags.
+*  `edit 2 n/Betsy Crower t/` Edits the name of the 2nd student to be `Betsy Crower` and clears all existing tags.
-*  `edit 2 n/Betsy Crower g/` Edits the name of the 2nd person to be `Betsy Crower` and clears all existing groups.
+*  `edit 2 n/Betsy Crower g/` Edits the name of the 2nd student to be `Betsy Crower` and clears all existing groups.

 --------------------------------------------------------------------------------------------------------------------
 ### Locating by name: `find`

-Find persons by name or by group.
+Find students by name or by group, allowing you to quickly locate specific students or students belonging to certain groups.
 You must choose exactly one of the two forms below.

 Format (choose ONE):